Data-Science-East-AFrica/Python-Boot-Camp-Projects/README.md

 ### **Week 2 , Techinical  Writing Skills Test: With not less than 600 words write a techinacal article, Named "Introduction To Python Functions" .**

-**The task collected  from Saturday, the folowing links will be required:**
+**This task should be submitted from Saturday 31st July and the folowing links will be required:**

 1).
 GitHub Link to the source code, remember to add a screenshot of the working program.

 2).
 Google colabs version of the code.